 – Field Instructing of Fourth Year Social Work Students.

 – Social Auxiliary Workers internships.

 – Child & Youth Care internships.

 – CPD Training courses for Social Workers.

-Our Prevention teams focus on support services to individuals, families and communities who care for orphans and vulnerable children as a result of the HIV/Aids pandemic.
+With the help of USAID Pepfar we have been able to provide support services to individuals, families and communities who care for orphans and vulnerable children as a result of the HIV/Aids pandemic.

 Our Afterschool programmes (based at our satellite offices in Heidedal & Mangaung) provide a safe space for children to do homework, enjoy recreational activities and also be taught some essential life skills.
 The Afterschool programmes are manned by previously unemployed community members trained to become skilled Child and Youth Care Workers.